CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 #### Out of Memory Error
 **Q: Out of memory error** - I get an error similar to: `Check failed: error == cudaSuccess (2 vs. 0)  out of memory`.

-**A**: Most probably cuDNN is not installed/enabled, the default Caffe model uses >12 GB of GPU memory, cuDNN reduces it to ~2 GB for BODY_25 and ~1.5 GB for COCO.
+**A**: Most probably cuDNN is not installed/enabled, the default Caffe model uses >12 GB of GPU memory, cuDNN reduces it to ~2.2 GB for BODY_25 (default) and ~1.5 GB for COCO (`--model_pose COCO`).
+Note that you still need at least about 2.2 GB free for the default OpenPose to run.
+I.e., GPUs with only 2 GB will not fit the default OpenPose, and you will have to either switch to the `COCO` model (slower and less accurate), or reduce the `--net_resolution` (faster speed but also lower accuracy).